Jack Cooper-Love: Club career

 Cooper Love started his career with Aneby SK, playing for their senior side in Division 4 during 2016 and 2017.
 In 2017, he joined Elfsborg, making his senior debut for the club in February 2021 as a substitute in the Svenska Cupen.
 Two months later, he made his Allsvenskan debut, appearing as a late substitute in the 3-1 win over Varbergs BoIS.
 On 13 September 2021, Cooper Love signed a new contract with Elfsborg and subsequently joined Superettan side Örgryte on loan for the rest of the season.

 On 24 February 2022, Cooper Love returned to Superettan and joined Skövde AIK.

+In July 2023, Cooper Love joined Allsvenskan side Halmstads BK on loan until the end of the season.

+In January 2024, Cooper Love joined newly-promoted Allsvenskan side GAIS on a season-long loan deal.

+On 16 July 2024, Cooper Love signed for League One club Burton Albion on a three-year deal.

+On 5 February 2025, Cooper Love joined Eerste Divisie side De Graafschap on loan until the end of the season.

+In August 2025, Cooper Love returned on loan to the Eerste Divisie, this time joining Roda JC with an option buy.

 Personal life

 Cooper Love was born in Sweden to English parents from Bury.